ivancardenasm/todo-list-mobile-app/README.md

 - Pressing `ì` will open in an iOS simulator.
 - Pressing `w` will open in a web browser.
 Expo supports all major browsers.

+## Creating a build

+You can check this [documentation](https://docs.expo.dev/build/setup/) to creating a build for android or ios using Expo and EAS Build.